Biden makes a big gamble on infrastructure spending — and higher taxes on the wealthy to pay for it

 “I don’t know why people think you’re going to get broadband into American homes by clipping coupons from the Sunday papers,” he said.
 “That’s not going to happen.
 You’re not going to fix the roads and bridges that we all know need to be fixed in this country by praying about it.
 You got to spend the money.”

-Clyburn said he is confident Democrats will fall in line behind tax increases on the rich despite early warnings from some moderates.
+Clyburn said he is confident that Democrats will fall in line behind tax increases on the rich despite early warnings from some moderates.
 Democratic Reps.
-Bill Pascrell Jr. (N.J.), Josh Gottheimer (N.Y.), Mikie Sherrill (N.J.) and Thomas Suozzi (N.Y.), for instance, have said they will oppose any change to the tax code unless Biden lifts a cap implemented by Trump on the deduction for state and local taxes.
+Bill Pascrell Jr. (N.J.), Josh Gottheimer (N.J.), Mikie Sherrill (N.J.) and Thomas Suozzi (N.Y.), for instance, have said they will oppose any change to the tax code unless Biden lifts a cap implemented by President Donald Trump on the deduction for state and local taxes.
 Democrats’ slim majority in the House — they can only afford three defections — gives them little wiggle room.

 “People are already going to grumble about taxes,” Clyburn said.
 “They are going to grumble no matter what.”

-Note: Correction: An earlier version of this story misstated when the Biden administration wants Congress to make progress on the legislation.
-It is before Memorial Day, not Labor Day.